 In addition, we think that the model must be further refined, potentially driven trough future results from validation studies.
 One idea is to complement the poroleastic model by multiple compartments.
 Instead of lumping the lower levels of the vascular tree and the microcirculation together, compartmentalized poroelasticity would allow us to represent perfusion and deformation within the lower levels of the perfusion tree and the microcirculation separately, taking into account their different physiology.
-Furthermore, deformation and stresses play an important role for the further development towards modeling liver regrowth after surgical resection.
+Furthermore, deformation and stresses play an important role for the further development towards modelling liver regrowth after surgical resection.
+This is the reason for adopting a poroelastic model rather than a porous media model; mechanical behaviour of the tissue is indispensable.
 Currently, we extend our framework by a liver regrowth model on a patient-specific basis that is guided by the goal of reducing stresses in the liver tissue.
 In this context, we also go from the current one-way coupling without any reverse influence on the synthetic trees to a fully coupled model that takes into account deformation induced change of the location of the terminal vessels and their interface regions with the poroelastic domain.